Cartoon Art Museum

 What you need to know

 The Cartoon Art Museum has been collecting original cartoon, comic, and animation art since 1984.
-Its permanent collection holds about 7,000 pieces: original comic book pages, newspaper strips, animation cels, editorial cartoons, and graphic novel artwork.
-The museum moved to its current Fisherman’s Wharf location on Beach Street in 2017 after years in SoMa.
+The permanent collection holds about 7,000 pieces: original comic book pages, newspaper strips, animation cels, editorial cartoons, and graphic novel artwork.
+The museum moved to its Fisherman’s Wharf location on Beach Street in 2017 after several years in SoMa.

-The collection spans the full history of the form, from Sunday funnies from the 1900s through modern webcomics.
+The collection spans Sunday funnies from the 1900s through modern webcomics.
 Special exhibitions change every few months.
 The museum also offers drawing workshops and classes for kids and adults.

 Visiting